Leave of absence policy process

 1.9.
 After the LOA request is considered candidates are notified of the outcome by the SGR.

 1.10.
-A candidate may request a review of a decision to vary or reject their application for leave in accordance with section 107 of enrolment processes.[Next: Supporting documents and information ]
+A candidate may request a review of a decision to vary or reject their application for leave in accordance with section 107 of enrolment processes.[Next: Definitions]